 All papers submitted to an Optica Publishing Group journal can be posted to Optica Open.
 Authors can do this through the Prism author portal.
+If the journal manuscript is published, the DOI of the published journal article will automatically be added to the Optica Open preprint record.
 Optica Open also allows postings of unpublished manuscripts that have been submitted to journals from other publishers and societies.
 However, it is the author’s responsibility to check with the specific journal to confirm if posting on Optica Open is allowed.

 If my preprint is on arXiv, can I still submit to Optica Open?

 Yes.
 Authors may submit their preprint to both repositories but should be aware that the submissions will receive two DOIs and usage activity will be divided across both platforms.
 This applies to other preprint servers, too.
-Optica Open also displays listings from arXiv that contain the physics.optics keyword or include a DOI from an Optica Publishing Group journal.
-All postings to arXiv that satisfy either of these two criteria are automatically discoverable in Optica Open.
+Optica Open also displays listings from arXiv with the primary keyword physics.optics.
+All postings to arXiv that satisfy this criterion are automatically discoverable in Optica Open.